How to Cite Sources

 Tricky Situations

 1. Let’s say you are quoting someone’s talk at a conference.
+It’s not published; they just said it in a speech.
 In this case, include all the information you know: the name of the speaker; the date, name, and location of the conference; and the title of their talk.
 If you don’t know some of these, that’s okay.
 Look on YouTube for a recording of their talk.
 If the quote you’re citing is in that video, you can quote that video instead.
 Include whatever information you can to cite that talk at the conference.

 2. Let’s say you are quoting a really famous quote that is attributed to a ton of people and no one at the same time—no one knows who said it first.
 This quote is all over the internet, and almost everyone has heard it before somewhere.
 In this case, no citation is needed.
 Again, citations are meant to help the reader find more information about the quote or speaker.
 If a citation won’t help them do that because it’s all over the place anyway, no citation is needed.

-I hope this was able to help you out a little when trying to cite sources.
+I hope this helped you out a little when trying to cite sources.
 If you have questions, feel free to email me or visit PurdueOwl.
 They really have a treasure trove of information on this!

 At this point, you might be thinking this is way too much work to do.
 If that’s you, contact me and I’ll do it for you! :)